dethredic/noble-pebble/README.md

 ## TODO

+* Pass in the Pebble's name instead of hard coding it.
 * Get this working on OSX.
 I didn't touch the OSX bindings when ducttapings the repos togeather
 * Get App Attributes working.
 Currently I don't seem to get the app attributes request until after a timeout.